SolidLabResearch/Bashlib/README.md

 ### Functions
 The following is a list of available functions that are exported by the Node.js library.
 #### list
-Returns a list, containing information about the contents of the given container.
+Returns an array, containing information about the contents of the given container.

 *usage*
 ```